 The launch of the campaign is in support of the End Child Sexual Abuse Foundation (ECSAF).
 The organisation shares Sauvereign’s core principles of creating a positive impact to facilitate growth of the next generation – our future legends.
 It’s the company’s way of addressing growing concerns that children have been lacking emotional support during these difficult times.

-Apart from the social media campaigns that features these badass women as truly inspiring living examples of perseverance, Sauvereign has also donated to ECSAF.
+Apart from the social media campaigns that feature these badass women as truly inspiring living examples of perseverance, Sauvereign has also donated to ECSAF.
 The donation is a percentage of the sales coming from the “athelegant” Alke collection, of which the NFL-meets-British-royalty heels are modelled throughout the campaign.

 Through this rebrand, Sauvereign hopes to equip individuals with the bravery and fearlessness to chase their dreams.